 - Be More Transparent: Show your employees that they are valued assets.
 Listen to their issues, and work with them to resolve them.
 It’s also important you share everything with the company, from successes to failures.
 That’s how you build a transparent company culture.

 - Recognize Achievements: Even if it is something small, ensure that you recognize an employee’s achievements.
-A certificate, shoutout on social media, and Amazon voucher or even a company-wide mail are some effective ways to do so.
+A certificate, shoutout on social media, an Amazon voucher, or even a company-wide mail are some effective ways to do so.

 - Ensure Work-Life Balance: Nobody wants to be working all the time.
 Ensure your employees can go home and not have to worry about work till they show up the next day.
 Giving them time to switch off will help ease the pressure, making it more likely that they will stay.